da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 Remarks:

-* -Pvm3
+* -Pci
 this is the environment setting of the install script which indicates we're on a development workstation.
 This leads to a ContentBroker configuration which provides access to the real iRODS storage layer and the real Fedora presentation layer.
-* missing -DappHome this param is not necessary when -Pvm3 is selected as the paths are preconfigured.
+* missing -DappHome this param is not necessary when -Pci is selected as the paths are preconfigured.
-* mvn deploy instead of mvn verify: The one additional phase executed at the end of the build phase deploys the completely tested release candidate to a precondigured folder were all release candidates are collected.
+* mvn install instead of mvn verify: The one additional phase executed at the end of the build phase deploys the completely tested release candidate to a precondigured folder were all release candidates are collected.
 This is done to support continuous integration workflows.